The Annual Rosslare Small Boats Festival began life in 1985. From the very start it was a popular competition amongst anglers from all over the UK.

 After all prizes have been given out the room falls silent for Rosslare Small Boats Festival Legend and Poet Laureate John “Meano” Meaning who will give his legendary summary of the week.
 Meano’s poems have become part of the fabric of the festival and we encourage all crew members to stay and hear his unique take on the week.
 It’s also a given that if you see anything across any of the boats that you tell Meano or somebody who has his ear so he can include such a calamity in his annual roundup.

-Team Leader Group Two.
+Team Leader.
 Ensures the smooth process of the launch and retrieval of boats and also conducts boat and vehicle searches prior to the competition day.
-He takes responsibility for the weigh in for each member of his group and responds to any issues whilst at sea.
+He takes responsibility for the weigh-in for each member of his group and responds to any issues whilst at sea.
 Ralph is also responsible for weighing in the catch of the other Team Leader.
-Ralph gives a talk on the first Friday before the festival regarding Safety at Sea, hazards to avoid and runs through the buoy retrieval method when anchoring.
+Ralph gives a talk on the first Friday before the festival regarding Safety at Sea and hazards to avoid.

-Team Leader Group One.
+Team Leader.
 Ritchie has the same duties as Ralph as a Team Leader.
 Ritchie also gives a talk on the first Friday evening before the festival regarding areas to find particular species, tackle and bait presentations.
 Ritchie manages all raffles during the festival.

 John Meaning (Meano)

-Harbour Marshal Group One.
+Harbour Marshal.
 Responsible for all harbour based activity including the searching of boats that have been drawn out of the hat each day.
-He assists with the sponsorship from Sea Angler Magazine.
 He has been a member of the organising committee for as long as anybody can remember and is a mine of information for the whole committee.

 Harbour Marshal Group Two.
 Rob has the same in harbour responsibilities as Meano.
 Rob is also the charity representative and organises the yearly charity collection.